Born in Glasgow in 1973, Alyn grew up in Scotland and Saudi Arabia, returning to Scotland in 1986.

 Having studied Law and European Law, Alyn also gained a Masters degree in European Studies from the College of Europe in Warsaw.

 After a year teaching English in India and working with Scotland Europa in Brussels, Alyn qualified as a lawyer, practicing commercial law in London and Edinburgh.

-In 2000 Alyn moved back to Scotland working first for a legal firm in Edinburgh and from 2002 for Richard Lochhead MSP then the SNP Group at Holyrood as an adviser on European, Justice and Business policies.
+In 2002, he started working for Richard Lochhead MSP, then the SNP Group at Holyrood as an adviser on European, Justice and Business policies.

 Alyn is also the Honorary Vice President of the Scottish Society for the Prevention of Cruelty to Animals, Scotland’s animal welfare charity.
 The post is voluntary and unpaid.